-The LED displays (but not individual LEDs) are field replaceable parts.
+The LED assemblies and circuit boards (but not individual LEDs) are field replaceable parts.
 Each LED is soldered to a printed circuit board (PCB) which is, in turn, attached to a protective metal mask.
 The mask assembly is attached to the scoreboard face with self-tapping screws.
 You will need a 1/4-inch nut driver to remove these screws.

-Step-By-Step:
+Removing an LED Assembly, Step-By-Step: